-It’s no surprise that over time the battery in your iPhone won’t last as long as it used to.
+Over time, it's natural for your iPhone's battery to hold less charge than when it was new.
 But several things can impact your battery’s life.
+High screen brightness or even extreme temperatures can all contribute to faster battery drain.
 So even if you’ve been noticing it draining unusually fast, you shouldn’t be so quick to assume that it’s because of a bad battery.
 In this article, you’ll read about what may cause your iPhone’s battery to die quickly and what you can do to save power if you’re running low on battery life.

 iPhone battery dying fast: 5 possible reasons